nycmeshnet/nycmesh.net/content/network-status.md

 aliases: [/status/]
 ---

-We are experiencing slow connections this weekend.
-We are working on this!
+2023-7-12

+5:00pm Our Ave A hub has power problem.
+We are looking at this now.
+This affects some people in the East Village above 7th Street

 If you are having any problems at all, please go to [nycmesh.net/support](../support) so we can quickly fix it!